saxenalab-neuro/muSim/README.md

-# SNN-Neuromechanical-Simulation
+# Biomechanical-DRL
-Training RSNNs to control musculoskeletal models using bio-plausible learning rules
+Training LSTMs and ANNs to perform tasks with musculoskeletal models.
+Environments include human arms performing reaching and a monkey model performing cycling.